Your browser version is no longer supported. Please consider updating.

 Hassle-Free Booking: Photography studio rental has never been easier; after browsing our vast selection of photo studios for rent, book your perfect pick with a few clicks!

-24-Hour Free Cancellation Policy: If you plan to use a photo studio and something comes up, cancel at no cost within 24 hours of getting a confirmation as long as the booking was made 48 hours before the event.
+24-Hour Free Cancellation Policy: If you plan to use a photo studio and realize the space isn't quite big enough, we can help.
+Cancel within 24 hours of receiving confirmation, provided the booking was made 48 hours before the event.

 Platform Protections: Giggster offers optional cancellation and damage plans to back renters using photography studios.
-After checking out a photo studio, opt for liability insurance.
+Set the date, opt in for coverage, and make plans without worry.

-Giggster has diverse photography studio spaces in Los Angeles, Austin, New York and other cities suited for varied creative pursuits.
+Giggster has diverse photography studio spaces in Los Angeles, Austin, New York, and other cities, suited to a range of creative pursuits.
 Rent a photo studio space like our Diverse Character Multi Use Studio with natural light and enough space for custom set construction.
 If you are still deciding if studio photography suits your project and which photo studio to lease, this rundown of the choices on our website can help.

 Photo Studios – Portraits.
 A photo studio is naturally the first choice for a photography session.
 Renting a studio space gives you access to professional lighting, cameras, and, in most cases, a photographer, either as part of the rental fee or an additional cost.
 Studios suit portrait photography, headshots, and magazine editorials.